Conditions of entry for Outside In and online gallery

 Commission is a percentage of the price you set for your work.
 Outside In’s commission goes to support its work with excluded artists.

-• If you sell your work Outside In will organise collecting the payment and the delivery of the work.
-Any transportation costs will be paid by the purchaser.
-We aim to get your money to you (or to someone else if you do not have a bank account) within four weeks of us receiving payment.
+If you sell your work, Outside In will organise collecting the payment and delivering the work.
+Any transport costs will be paid by the purchaser.
+We aim to get your money to you (or to someone else if you do not have a bank account) within four weeks of Outside In receiving payment.

 What are benefits?